Make one thing perfectly clear: Your live mixes!

 Each full-range model also provides three DSP contours, allowing you to tune your loudspeaker.
 Load the Normal contour for most live sound applications.
 When your source audio is less than ideal (e.g., MP3s or unmastered recordings), use the LBR Source contour to smooth out the harshness that digital file compression can introduce and to give your unmastered recording a more polished sound.
 Loading the Floor Monitor contour will help limit the effects of half-space loading, while allowing you to get maximum gain before feedback with vocal mics when using your StudioLive AI loudspeaker as a floor wedge.
 Each contour literally “retunes” your StudioLive loudspeaker so that you get always get the best sound.

-With PreSonus SL Room Control software, expected in Spring 2014, you can configure, tune, and monitor networked StudioLive AI PA speakers from anywhere in the venue.
+With free PreSonus SL Room Control software, you can configure, tune, and monitor networked StudioLive AI PA speakers from anywhere in the venue.
 You can even visually display the room layout on a laptop or iPad!

 Every Active Integration product—including StudioLive AI-series speakers—includes both wired and wireless communications.
 The included USB Wi-Fi LAN adapter enables wireless networking.
 Wired communications are provided via an installed option card with an Ethercon port that connects to your Ethernet-based LAN network.